haiderakt/Online-Banking-Portal-little-better/README.md

-# SemProject-OnlineBankingPortal
+# Semester Project : Online Banking Portal Replica
 A semester project that replicates the working of an online banking portal.
-Developed in C++ using fundamental programming concepts.
+Developed in C++ using fundamental programming concepts, and console based user interaction and output.

 **Code Components:**